abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 **Task 7:** Use examples to convince yourself that the laws are followed.

-Trivial, exercise, the point here is playing a bit to familiarize yourself with the laws, everyone has a favourite set and functions which they use, here are mine:
+Trivial exercise, the point here is playing a bit to familiarize yourself with the laws, everyone has a favourite set and functions which they use, here are mine:

 Identity law:
 ```